Startek® wins Bronze Stevie® Award for Innovations in Customer Service Technology

-DENVER, April 18, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, was honored as a Bronze Stevie® Award winner in the prestigious 2024 Asia-Pacific Stevie® Awards.
+MUMBAI, India, April 19, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, was honored as a Bronze Stevie® Award winner in the prestigious 2024 Asia-Pacific Stevie® Awards.
 The accolade recognizes the company's role in pioneering technology-driven solutions to enhance customer service experiences.

 The Asia-Pacific Stevie Awards are the only business awards program to recognize innovation in the workplace in all 29 Asia-Pacific markets.
 The Stevie Awards are widely considered to be the world's premier business honor, recognizing achievements for 22 years.
 Nicknamed the 'Stevies' for the Greek word for 'crowned', the winners will be celebrated during a gala awards ceremony on Friday, May 24, in Manila.